Jerry Gana: Background

-Gana was born on 30 November 1945 at Busu near Bida, in Niger State.
-He obtained the West African School Certificate from Government College, Bida in 1964, and proceeded to Okene Secondary School for the Higher School Certificate (H.S.C.) from 1965 to 1966, passing out with distinctions as the best results in 1967.
+Gana was born on 30 November 1945 at Busu near Bida in Niger State.
+He obtained the West African School Certificate from Government College, Bida in 1964, and proceeded to Okene Secondary School for the Higher School Certificate (H.S.C.) from 1965 to 1966, passing out with distinctions and achieving the best results in 1967.
 Gana proceeded to Ahmadu Bello University (ABU), Zaria and graduated in 1970 with a B.A.
 (Hons) degree (Upper Division) in Geography.
-He then attended Kings College of the University of Aberdeen University, Scotland.for an M.Sc Course in Rural Resources Planning, leading to a PhD in Market Place Systems and Rural Development in 1974.
-He obtained a Certificate of Education from the University of London and taught at Ahmadu Bello University, Zaria from 1974 to 1986, rising to the post of a Professor in 1985.
+He then attended King's College of the University of Aberdeen in Scotland for an M.Sc. in Rural Resources Planning, leading to a PhD in Market Place Systems and Rural Development in 1974.
+He obtained a Certificate of Education from the University of London and taught at Ahmadu Bello University, Zaria from 1974 to 1986, rising to the post of a professor in 1985.